leannemay/leannemay/README.md

 - **Evolve Your Icon:** Every move you make is logged as an NFT, evolving your in-game icon over time.
 Witness your icon's transformation based on your actions, showcasing your unique journey in the Cigar Rap Battle Adventure Game.

+## Outlet and Lifestyle Management

+- **Own Outlets:** Expand your empire by acquiring outlets.
+Earn additional income and unique assets like jewels, cars, and **building scraps**.

+- **Lifestyle Management:** Take care of your character's well-being.
+Monitor and improve their physical health through activities like feeding, exercising, and mental health care.
+Make appointments for doctors and ensure a balanced and fulfilling lifestyle.

+## Daily Routine and Work

+- **Work Opportunities:** Explore various job opportunities to earn additional income.
+- **Daily Routine:** Manage your character's daily routine, including work, leisure, and social activities.
+- **Time Management:** Balance your time effectively to maximize earnings, health, and personal development.

+## Lessons and Skills

+- **Crypto Lessons:** Learn the basics of cryptocurrency and explore opportunities to invest and grow your wealth.

+- **Driving Lessons:** Enhance your driving skills and unlock new areas of the city for exploration.

+- **Swimming Lessons:** Dive into the world of swimming.
+Improve your skills and discover hidden aquatic challenges.

+## Scraps for Building

+- **Construction Resources:** **Scraps** are crucial resources for building houses, castles, empires, islands, and more.
+Collect and wisely use scraps to construct diverse structures, shaping your virtual world in the Cigar Rap Battle Adventure Game.

 ## Community Chat

 Join our community chat to discuss the game, share strategies, and connect with fellow players.
 [Link to Chat Room]

-Feel free to customize this template further, and let me know if there are specific details you'd like to highlight or modify!
+Feel free to customize this template further, and let me know if there are specific details you'd like to highlight